WHOIGit/nes-lter-zooplankton-transect-inventory/methods.md

 # Differences From Previous Version

 This is the second version of the NES-LTER zooplankton inventory data package [knb-lter-nes24.2].
 The previous data package [knb-lter-nes24.1] included sample inventory data for 16 cruises; version two adds 11 for a total of 27 cruises.
-New in this version is the tow metadata table.
+The tow metadata table is new in this version.
 Methods were edited and updated.
 Some column names and descriptions were updated.
+The year in the title was updated to reflect the correct initial collection date.

 Cruises in v1: EN608, EN617, EN627, EN644, EN649, EN655, AR28B, AR31A, AR32, AR34B, AR38, AR39B, AR61B, AR63, EN657, and EN661.
 New cruises in v2: EN668, AT46, EN687, EN695, HRS2303, EN706, AR77, EN712, AR66B, EN715, and EN720 .